 Yet about 40% of people born with AgCC show clear indications of autism.
+Diffusion tractography is a 3D rendering technique that uses data from diffusion tensor imaging (DTI), to map out cortical connections.
 Synaptic tail-chasing: Will we ever have a human connectome?
 The field of artificial intelligence has been set abuzz by a recent plan to create a connectome for a human brain.

 Connectome.
 Neuroscientists plan to use a virus that carries DNA from neuron to neuron, combined with DNA sequencing technology, to understand how the brain of the mouse is wired, cell by cell.

 The project proposed by Anthony Zador and others at Cold Spring Harbor Laboratory in New York, however, offers a cheaper and faster way to map neuron-to-neuron conversations happening in the brain and could shed light on disorders including autism or schizophrenia.
 The effort would be an exciting addition to the burgeoning field of “connectome” projects—research efforts to map the neural connections in the brain—says Amy Bernard, director of Structured Science at the Allen Institute for Brain Science in Seattle.
 “Fundamental to understanding any foundation of disease or function is first understanding your parts list: what all the cells are, and how they fit together,” says Bernard.
 “This strategy is really nice, particularly as the cost of sequencing is going down,” says Bernard.
 Software — INCF Neuroinformatics Portal.
 This page lists Open Source software packages for neuroinformatics that are or were developed in Switzerland.